Async Rust, Part Two: Tasks

 `Mutex<Vec<Pin<Box<(dyn Future<Output = ()> + 'static)>>>>: Sync`

-are the thread safety marker
+T is Send.Send and Sync are the thread safety marker

 traits in Rust.
 Another way of putting this requirement is

 inside of it is safe to move to other threads.
-DynFuture
+DynFuture has to promise that

-it's Send
+it's Send:

 type DynFuture = Pin<Box<dyn Future<Output = ()> + Send>>;